-The staff of the Student Finance Office provides personal counseling to the student and his or her parents to determine the best payment approach.
+The staff of the Student Finance Office provides personal counseling to the student and his parents to determine the best payment approach.
 Any balance remaining after grants, scholarships and loans can be paid with cash, personal check, VISA, MasterCard, and Discover.
 The College also offers a monthly payment plan which divides the semester's balance into four manageable monthly payments.
 Many employers offer a tuition reimbursement benefit to qualified employees.
 Students who are sponsored under this benefit may defer tuition payment until two weeks after the grade reports for the semester are mailed.
+An employer reimbursement promissory note must be signed to qualify for the deferred tuition payment.